Speaker

 Description

-The Radio-Frequency (RF) system of the CERN Proton Synchrotron Booster (PSB) features Finemet-loaded cavities covering a wide range of frequencies.
-However, this system presents a significant longitudinal broad-band impedance, which must be reduced to maintain beam stability, particularly at highest intensities.
-To counteract the induced voltage, a direct wide-band RF feedback is employed, covering the entire frequency range.
-It is complemented by Multi-Harmonic feedback (MHFB) that implements narrow-band filtering at integer multiples of the revolution frequency.
-Recent measurements have revealed that the MHFB has a substantial effect on longitudinal beam stability.
-To validate its impedance in the closed-loop regime, a detailed model of the system’s behaviour is necessary.
-This contribution outlines the development of the numerical equivalent for the PSB cavity feedback loops, which is based on dedicated measurements used to characterize the systems’ performance.
-Comparisons between simulations and measurements are carried-out to validate the model.
+The Radio-Frequency (RF) system of the CERN Proton Synchrotron Booster (PSB) features Finemet-loaded cavities that cover a wide range of frequencies.
+This system generates a significant broad-band longitudinal impedance, which must be mitigated to maintain beam stability, particularly at higher beam intensities.
+To counteract the induced voltage, a direct RF feedback is employed over the entire operational frequency range.
+It is complemented by a multi-harmonic feedback that applies narrow-band signal processing to reduce the cavity impedance at integer multiples of the revolution frequency.
+Recent measurements have revealed that these long-delay cavity loops implemented in the Low-Level RF (LLRF) system have a substantial effect on beam dynamics.
+To validate the impedance model in the closed-loop regime, a detailed model of their behaviour is necessary.
+This contribution outlines the development process of the numerical model for the PSB cavity feedback loops for particle tracking simulations, which is based on dedicated measurements used to characterise the feedback performance.
+Comparisons between simulations and measurements are carried-out to assess the validity of the modeling.

 Region represented | Europe |